trade-copilot/ape-ai-docs/Getting Started/what-is-askape.md

 ### 2. Persona‑Based Experience

-Choose a trading persona that matches your style:
+Choose a trading companion that matches your style:

 * **Money Monty** for balanced, generalist trading (primary) 💰
 * **Maverick** for momentum‑driven swings 📈